maekitalo/cxxtools/doc/serialization-howto.markdown

 The `operator<<=` is the serialization operator and takes a non const reference to a `cxxtools::SerializationInfo` and a const reference to the object to be serialized.
 The operator must store all attributes, needed do restore the object into the `cxxtools::SerializationInfo`.
-Since all built in types including the standard container classes have such a serialization operator, we can use it to serialize the members.
+Since all built in types, including the standard container classes, have such a serialization operator, we can use it to serialize the members.

 The `operator>>=` is the deserialization operator and must reconstruct the object from the passed `cxxtools::SerializationInfo`.
 The `cxxtools::SerializationInfo` is a const reference here since it must not be changed.
-The object is passed as a non const reference and must be filled from the first parameter.
+The object foo is passed as a non const reference and must be filled from the first parameter.

 When those operators are defined, not only `Foo` can be serialized and